By HOWARD WIEDENHOEFT

-Today we can drive our cars from town to town within minutes.
+Today we drive our cars from town to town within minutes.
 We seldom use cash; instead we pay by checks, debit/credit cards or EFT (electronic funds transfer).
 Our communication options include phone, email, texting and more.

 Life for our mutual 145 years ago was also different.
 Back then, company records were handwritten and stored in a large heavy safe.
 Our mutual would assess the policyholders for money to cover its property losses.
-Wisconsin laws allowed mutual insurance company to insure property in only five townships within one county.
+Wisconsin laws allowed each mutual insurance company to insure property in only five townships within one county.

-Yes, 145 years have brought many changes!
+Yes, there have been many changes!
+I can’t help

 As we celebrate the success of these two mutuals and what they are today, we must also give credit to the nine individuals who served as secretaries for Watertown Mutual and the 11 who served as secretaries for Ixonia Mutual.
 They kept the minutes, to be sure, but they have also served as historians and preservationists.
 To have 145 years of our mutuals’ minutes is amazing.